FutureWork: Model of the Future

 When Skill Is Scarce

-Over the next decade, 2 million manufacturing jobs will go unfilled.
-Even as our nation strives to get people back to work, a lack of trained workers—often those with trade and technical skills—leaves most manufacturing companies scrambling for talent.
+Over the next decade, two million manufacturing jobs will go unfilled.
+Even as our nation strives to get people back to work, a lack of trained workers — often those with trade and technical skills — leaves most manufacturing companies scrambling for talent.

 This “skills gap” is a drag on the economy.
 A shortage of trained employees can slow the growth of our businesses and therefore our economy.